 “Come here, Burt.”
 She opened her arms.
 “I want to give you a hug.”

 “That’s okay.
 I only hug nurses.”
-He smiled as if expecting her to smile too.
+He smiled but didn’t want to.

 “I don’t know what that means, but give me a hug.
 I insist.”

-“I think you have something else to worry about,” he said while glancing down at her lap where her hospital gown showed a large wet spot.
+“I think you have something else to worry about,” he said while pointing at her lap where her hospital gown showed a large wet spot.
 As quickly as she noticed it, she immediately pulled a blanket over herself.

-“Relax, lady,” he said with a chuckle.
+“Relax, lady,” he chuckled.
 “Everybody pees.
 Probably happened when you were choking.
 Completely understandable.
-It’s no big deal.”
+No big deal.”

 “Decency is a very big deal,” she demanded.
 “Please go.”
-She hid her face in her hands.
-“But please come back tomorrow so I could tell you more about God sending you to help me.”
+She put a hand over her mouth.
+“But please come back tomorrow.
+I want to talk more to the angel that God sent to help me.”

 “God works in – ”

-“Every time one of you religious nuts can’t answer a question, I get the same bullshit answer.
+“You religious nuts answer questions with the same bullshit answer.
 God works in mysterious ways.”
 Burt raised his hands to the ceiling.
-“Ain’t that fucking convenient?
-Next you’re going to tell me it’s all part of God’s plan.”
+“Ain’t that fucking convenient.
+Either that or it’s all part of God’s plan.”

 “You just don’t understand what – ”

-“No,” he interrupted, “YOU don’t understand how brainwashed you are.
-The only reason you go along with the religious crap is because you’re afraid you won’t get into heaven.”
+“No,” he interrupted, “You don’t understand how brainwashed you are.
+You go along with that religious crap because you’re afraid you won’t get into heaven.”

-“That’s not fair,” Clara said, now folding her thin arms across her thinner frame.
+“That’s not fair,” she said, folding her thin arms across her thinner frame.
 “It’s not about heaven.
-It’s about faith.”
+It’s about believing.”

-“How the fuck are YOU there for him?”
+“How the hell are YOU there for him?”
 Burt asked.

-“By not losing my faith even when things are difficult.”
+“By trusting him, even when things are difficult.”

 “So when things are difficult for you, that’s when YOU are there for HIM?”

-“Yes,” she slapped her hands on the bed, “because I have to trust he is doing what’s right for me.
-That trust is my way of being there for him, even when things are difficult for me.”
+“Yes,” slapping her hands on the bed, “because I trust he’s doing what’s right for me.
+My trust is how I’m there for him.
+No matter what.”

-“So that means the reason you’re here in the hospital is because God wants you here?”
+“So you’re in the hospital because God wants you here?”

 “Exactly,” she said.